creative-tutorials/news-app-using-react/AboutApp.md

     </b>
 </h3>

 <p>
-    I used React useState Hook to manage the state of the application.

-    to explain the useState Hook, I will explain the useState Hook in the next section.
+    I used React useState Hook to manage the state of the application. to explain the useState Hook, I will explain the useState Hook in the next section.
     The useState Hook is a function that returns an array of two values.
     The first value is the current state of the application.
-    The second value is a function that allows you to update the state of the application.
+    The second value is a function that allows you to update the state of the application
 </p>